 Orange wine is not a rosé or wine made of oranges, as someone may think.
-It is in fact a white wine made with a process for red wines.
-Around the world, and even in Slovenia, this is actually an old process of producing white wines, although its global popularity among gourmets and wine experts has only flashed in the 90’s.
-Apparently it was named orange by an English sommelier, and in some parts of the world it is also called amber wine because of its colour.
+It is, in fact, a white wine made with a process for red wines.
+Around the world, and even in Slovenia, this is actually an old process of producing white wines, although its global popularity among gourmets and wine experts has only flashed in the ’90s.
+Apparently, it was named orange by an English sommelier, and in some parts of the world, it is also called amber wine because of its colour.
 You can taste is at the Wine Tasting in Ljubljana.

 Tradition or trend?

-In Slovenia, orange wines were started do be produced in Primorska region, but today many winemakers produce orange wines in all three of our wine growing regions.
-It is a mistake to believe that orange wines are a trend of the recent years, since the cultivation of orange wines in Slovenia is a tradition and not just a trend.
-For true connoisseurs, a glass of orange wine has been popular for a long time, although the orange trend has only been around in the recent years.
+In Slovenia, orange wines were started to be produced in the Primorska region, but today many winemakers produce orange wines in all three of our wine growing regions.
+It is a mistake to believe that orange wines are a trend of recent years since the cultivation of orange wines in Slovenia is a tradition and not just a trend.
+For true connoisseurs, a glass of orange wine has been popular for a long time, although the orange trend has only been around in recent years.
 The regions where orange wines are a tradition are Slovenia, Croatia, Istria and Italy, and are a trend in Austria, Germany, France, the Czech Republic, Australia, the United States and New Zealand.
 If you choose Wine Tasting Ljubljana, you will taste also our orange wine and other six Slovenian wines.

 The history of orange wines takes place in times of our grandfathers, especially in the Primorska region where mostly white wines were produced while the modern winemakers started to professionally produce it in the 90s.
-The first orange wines were drank 6,000 years ago in the Caucasus, in the area of today’s Georgia, in Asia Minor and in the Balkans.
+The first orange wines were drunk 6,000 years ago in the Caucasus, in the area of today’s Georgia, in Asia Minor and in the Balkans.
 The revival of this ancient process of orange wine production has occurred in the last twenty years.
 Many modern ‘orange’ vine growers in the area of today’s Georgia ferment wine in large underground vessels, called Qvevri, which were originally sealed with stones and beeswax.

 Orange wine is a white macerated wine, which may not tell a lot, so it was named the orange wine.
 Orange wines are made of white grapes with maceration, a process for red wines.
-Maceration implies that during the wine production the grape skin gets in contact with must.
+Maceration implies that during the wine production the grape skin gets in contact with the must.
 So if white wine is produced in this way, we get an orange wine.

 Orange wines are characterized as robust and bold with honey flavours of tropical berry, hazelnut, Brazilian nuts, mature apples, linseed oil, juniper, sourdough and dried orange peel.
-On the palate it is perceived as a dry wine as you can taste the tannins typical for red wines and the acidity of a fruit beer.
+On the palate, it is perceived as a dry wine as you can taste the tannins typical for red wines and the acidity of a fruit beer.
 Orange wine is often so intense that it is advisable to sit down when tasting your first sip.

-Because of their boldness, orange wines pair excellently well with equally bold foods, including curry dishes, Moroccan cuisine, Ethiopian cuisine , Korean dishes with fermented food and traditional Japanese cuisine, including fermented soybeans.
+Because of their boldness, orange wines pair excellently well with equally bold foods, including curry dishes, Moroccan cuisine, Ethiopian cuisine, Korean dishes with fermented food and traditional Japanese cuisine, including fermented soybeans.
 Due to the high phenolic content (tannin and bitterness) and the nutty tartness they exhibit, orange wines pair with a wide variety of meats, ranging from beef to fish.

 The sommeliers serve orange wines slightly warmer than a classic white, and slightly cooler than a red.
 The best temperature is around 12ºC.
 It’s also perfectly acceptable to drink them slightly cooler, around 10ºC degrees, if it’s hot outside and you want them to be very refreshing.